sodafoundation/examples/NetappReplication/NetappReplicationDriverPoC.md

 # Introduction

-This adds a new driver to SODA dock to support volume based replication.
+This provides a basic integration of netapp driver for replication and SODA.
+SODA already supports host and array based replication for different storage vendors(ex: Huawei, DRBD, ScutechCMS etc.).
+This POC enable to enhance the list of drivers to support replication basic feature.

+The drivers to support replication and other features are available in SODA Dock repo.

 ###  Github:
 SODA : [https://github.com/sodafoundation](https://github.com/sodafoundation)